webtoolsgroup/InstantWP/core/docs/documentation.md

 ### IWPServer

 The built in virtual webserver is called IWPServer.
-IWPServer is based on FreeBSD 8.4.
+IWPServer is based on Alpine Linux.
 Please see the iwpserver folder README in the GitHub repo for more details.

 ### Helper Components